SamCadman/SamCadman.github.io/README.md

 #### .
 Argentavis is Greek for Magnificent Argentine Bird.
 #### .
 The argentavis lived in the Late Miocene over 6 million years ago.
 #### .
 The Argentavis had a wingspan of 23 feet.
 #### .
-To fly the argentavis used upward gusts of wind from cliffs to keep itself stable in the air.
+To fly the argentavis used upward gusts of wind from cliffs to keep itself airborne.
 #### .
 The Argentavis had hollow bones filled with air to lighten up the argentavis enough to fly due to the immense weight of the argentavis.